-There is one basic mutually consented to say in the medical circuit that greater percentage of women gets an IVF treatment done but only that percentage of women give birth who are precautious during those 8 or 9 months.
-Those who don’t follow the basic do’s and don’ts tends to miscarriage their unborn child and hence leads to the loss of lots of money stuck in the pipeline.
+There is one basic mutually consented to say in the medical circuit that a greater percentage of women get an IVF treatment done but only that percentage of women give birth who are precautious during those 8 or 9 months.
+Those who don’t follow the basic do’s and don’ts tend to miscarriage their unborn child and hence lead to the loss of lots of money stuck in the pipeline.
 So to save the child and money a woman has no choice other than to follow those basic points.

 The first and the most important point to survive the IVF cycle is to abandon and self- prohibit the consumption of alcohol, tobacco, and caffeine.
 This is because no mother/egg donor/surrogate mother wants a baby just to get born but to get him/her born healthy.
 Intake of the above-written habits increases the probability that the test tube baby born with some of the other complications.